 |

-on the basis of leaf anatomy and geographical distribution.
-It is well
+mainly distinguishable on the basis of leaf anatomy and geographical distribution.

-known that leaves on a living Ginkgo tree have a considerable variation
+It is well known that leaves on a living Ginkgo tree have a considerable

-in form, therefore the fossil record is supposed to include many species
+variation in form, therefore the fossil record is supposed to include many

-close to Ginkgo biloba (thus certain species names are adopted only as
+species close to Ginkgo biloba (thus certain species names are adopted

 However fossils of Ginkgo yimaensis (170 mya) and Ginkgo apodes (121 mya) are found with Ginkgo-like reproductive organs and these discoveries leave no doubt about their belonging to the genus Ginkgo. |